railwayapp/docs/src/docs/guides/phoenix.md

         ```
     - This command will scan, compress and upload your app's files to Railway.
 You’ll see real-time deployment logs in your terminal.

-**Note:** You might encounter an error that states `warning: the VM is running with native name encoding of latin1 which` `may cause Elixir to malfunction as it expects utf8.`
+    **Note:** You might encounter an error––`warning: the VM is running with native name encoding of latin1 which` `may cause Elixir to malfunction as it expects utf8....`.
+Don’t worry, we’ll address this in the next step.
-`Please ensure your locale is set to UTF-8 (which can be verified by running "locale" in your shell)`, don't worry.
-We’ll fix this in the next step.
 4. **Add a Database Service**:
     - Run `railway add`.
     - Select `PostgreSQL` by pressing space and hit **Enter** to add it to your project.